rduplain/Makefile.d/README.md

 * Integrating open-source services by _running a reliable development environment of those services entirely in one command_.

-Each example is possible with a single `make` invocation on a newly cloned project.
+Each example use case is possible with a single `make` invocation on a newly cloned project.
 The goal is to provide repeatable builds without assuming the developer has every tool already installed.
 At the very least, a failed build can indicate which programs are missing.